-If you’re currently letting out a property with a mortgage - or thinking about doing this - there’s an important income tax change coming in 2017 which you need to be aware of.
+If you’re currently letting out a property with a mortgage - or thinking about doing this - there was an important income tax change in 2017 which you need to be aware of.

-Please note, this change applies to residential lettings only; different tax rules apply for commercial and furnished holiday lets.
+Please note, this change applied to residential lettings only; different tax rules apply for commercial and furnished holiday lets.

 Under the new rules, you can no longer deduct finance costs (such as mortgage interest, mortgage arrangement fees, interest on loans to purchase furnishings) from rental income when calculating your taxable income.
 Instead, you'll get the basic rate (currently 20%) deduction of these costs from your tax liability.

 This may mean some of your income moves into a higher tax band, as your taxable income could increase.
 Further information on these upcoming changes can be found on GOV.UK.

 No information on this site should be taken as tax advice.
 For advice you should consult with an independent tax adviser.